 Transforming Education and Cyber Operations

 As a national leader in energy and agriculture with a significant military footprint, North Dakota’s cybersecurity strategy involves a whole-of-government approach – including training the next generation of cybersecurity professionals.
-The state’s “PK-20W” Initiative aims to educate every student in every class with computer science and cybersecurity skills that are foundational in the digital age and valuable in every industry.
+The state’s “PK-20W” Initiative aims to make “every student, computer science and cybersecurity educated, Kindergarten through PHD.”
+Shawn will talk through a model that can be applied to any state to bring their students to 21st Century Skills while also protecting the economy of the state, data of citizens, and security of all residents.